getnikola/plugins/README.md

 Anyone can develop plugins for Nikola.
 There are some specific files you need if you want them on the Index, though.

+There is also a sample `helloworld` plugin available.

 ### `README.md`

 A [Markdown](http://daringfireball.net/projects/markdown/)-formatted file, describing your plugin, what it does, and how it works.